skan-io/saij/CONTRIBUTING.md

     - Follow Saij's coding style.

-    - Pass the integration tests run automatically by the Travis Continuous Integration system.
+    - Pass the unit tests, 100% coverage and Travis CI.

     - Address a single issue or add a single item of functionality.

     - Use clear commit messages in Angular standard.

     - Be possible to merge automatically.

-### Address a single issue or add a single item of functionality

-Please submit separate pull requests for separate issues.
-This allows each to be reviewed on its own merits.

 ### Use clear commit messages